 OK, so what about those places for Thai men, those in which foreigners are welcome?
 The large Thai-style massage parlours in Bangkok typically have tiered pricing where younger and fairer skinned ladies (in this context, younger likely means 18, 19 and 20) command higher prices and the older ladies may go for much less.
 Generally these types of venues charge in the 2000 to 3000 baht range for 90 minutes of fun.
 Typically half the fee goes to the ladies, meaning they get 1,000 to 1,500 baht per customer, per 90-minute session – and they are happy with that.

-Escort service ladies used to charge a standard 5,000 baht for a 2-hour session but the online escorts on demand platform, Smooci, has caused prices to come down.
-Again, the lady’s share is 50% so figure it to be from 1,500 baht to 2,500 baht – and for that she is expected to be dollied up to a much higher standard than your typical Sukhumvit working girl is, to travel to the customer and to spend 2 hours with him and do the business more than once.
+Escort service ladies used to charge a standard 5,000 baht for a 2-hour session but the online escorts on demand platform, Smooci, has caused prices to come down to 2000-3000 baht – and for that she is expected to be dollied up to a much higher standard than your typical Sukhumvit working girl is, to travel to the customer and to spend 2 hours with him and do the business more than once.

 At the bottom end of the market, streetwalkers in the old part of the city do the business for 500 baht.
 I won’t insult them and say they are happy with that because many are drug-addled and mentally unstable.
 To say these girls would be happy with 500 baht would be an insult.